 In the first place, I'm going to weigh-in and state that I prefer diamond stud earrings that are natural.
 I suggest that you read our article on lab-grown vs natural diamonds because they really aren't the same.

 Be that as it may, there are a lot of people who will consider diamond studs that are lab-created solely based on cost.
 Obviously, the price of diamond studs is always going to factor into the equation.
-Under those circumstances, only you can decide whether you prefer natural or lab-grown diamonds.
+Under those circumstances, only you can decide whether you prefer natural or lab-grown diamonds from James Allen.

 Where to Buy Lab-grown Diamond Stud Earrings: